My Health and Ayurveda

 https://www.amazon.com/author/paulcolver and work through Session 1, Effective Breathing, found in the book on longevity – the novel is also a great read.

-Understanding and putting into practice Session 1 is a prerequisite for Breathworks Level 1.
+Putting into practice the natural breathing taught in Session 1 is a prerequisite for Breathworks Level 1.

 Email me about setting up a time for Breathworks: Cleaning, Toning, and Strengthening the Lungs.

-In the course we cover the three breathing exercises mentioned in the title, plus, choosing another two suitable to your needs: for example one that may help with memory, or one for weight loss, or any of a number of others.
+In the course we will cover three breathing exercises mentioned in the title, and choose two others suitable to your needs: for example one that may help with memory, or one for weight loss, or any of a number of others.

 MERIDIANS COURSE

 Breathworks is a prerequisite for the Meridian Course.
-If you wish, once you have completed Breathworks, I will send you free instructions on how to do warm oil massage and how to begin gently clearing the Meridians and Connective Junctions.
+If you wish, once you have completed Breathworks, I will send you free instructions for warm oil massage to begin gently clearing the Meridians and Connective Junctions.

 BUT FIRST GET THE BREATHING SORTED OUT.

-Notice how during anxiety, anger, depression the breathing changes.
-If the 'debris' that the body is trying to release is not completely exhaled, the next in-breath will deliver the pollution back into the body.
+Notice how during anxiety, anger, and depression the breathing changes.
+If the 'debris' that the body is trying to release is not completely exhaled, the next in-breath will force the pollution back into the body.
 Complete evacuation is necessary.
 This is natural and easy to do.

-Diet, hydration, sleep, exercise, lifestyle, paying attention to the circadian rhythms, the Behavioral Rasanayas, and everything else from Ayurveda is important but if breathing is not natural everything else is diminished.
+Diet, hydration, sleep, exercise, lifestyle, attention to the circadian rhythms, Behavioral Rasanayas, and everything from Ayurveda is important, but if breathing is not natural everything else is diminished.

 https://www.amazon.com/author/paulcolver